- Home

 An exterior angle of a triangle equals the sum of the two non-adjacent (remote) interior angles.

-Why is Exterior Angle Theorem important?
+What is the Exterior Angle Theorem formula?

 Prerequisites